-Foulards are scarves or neckerchiefs made from a light silk that are made in abstract motifs in different colors, often shaped like teardrops.
+Foulards are scarves or neckerchiefs made from a light silk produced in abstract motifs and different colors, often shaped like teardrops.
 These tend to be worn more with suits than anything else.
 At left, Bespoke Unit founder Paul Anthony sports a silk foulard casually.

 The word foulard is French, and to a Frenchman, the term refers to any silk handkerchief.

 An infinity scarf is a circular scarf.
 These are much more common for women than men, but they are indeed out there.
 The benefit of these is that they require no tying or knotting and can simply be strategically placed around the neck.

 What Are Neckerchiefs & How To Tie One?